aquuamon/PCemon-Center/README.md

 Also, they may slightly have been influenced by the nostalgia of Pokémon. :)

-The lastest version can be found at, https://github.com/Vattenpistol/PCemon-Center/releases.
+The lastest versions can be found at, https://github.com/Vattenpistol/PCemon-Center/releases.

 -----------
 REST